ykim18mica/mica-gd220/lectures/w7-poster-template.md

 `*` is called a wildcard.
 It selects *all the elements*.

 ## Grid container
 We will use 1200 pixels for the width of the page.
 The height of the page is up to you. `.grid-container` class will set the width to 1200px.
-We don't make it responsive for this project. `margin: 0 auto` is to center the contents in case the window is larger than 1200px.
+We don't make it responsive for this project. `margin: 0 auto` is to center the contents in case the user's browser window is larger than 1200px.
+The extra space will use `body` background color.

 ```css
 /*-- container for all the columns --*/